 About NSC Programs

-One of the most innovative educational strategies that the NSC developed to improve the completion and success rates of students is the creation of a two-part STEM “Bridge” program.
+An innovative educational strategy the NSC developed to improve completion and success rates of students was the creation of a two-part STEM Bridge Program.

-The first STEM Bridge Strategy is to embed competency development into the technical curriculum instead of using a traditional pre-program approach to developmental education.
-This was accomplished through the development of an innovative STEM Readiness course which integrates basic skills, workforce skills, computer skills, and job readiness training contextualized within the STEM pathways.
+The first STEM Bridge strategy embedded competency development into the technical curriculum instead of using a traditional pre-program approach to developmental education.
+This was accomplished through an innovative STEM Readiness course which integrates basic skills, workforce skills, computer skills and job readiness training contextualized within the STEM pathways.

 The STEM Readiness course was built in an online format with assistance from Carnegie Melon University’s Open Learning Initiative (OLI) and the Center for Applied Special Technology (CAST).
 It focuses on refreshing critical key skills identified by employers and educators as critical in the five NSC pathways:

 - Math: Arithmetic, Measuring systems, Charts and Graphs, Pre-Algebra, Algebra, Triangles, and the Cartesian Plane.

 - Workplace Communication and Critical Thinking: Written Communication, Oral Communication, Summarizing, Teamwork/Conflict Resolution, Problem Solving, After-Action Reporting, Troubleshooting.

 - Professional Skills: Customer Service, Confidentiality, Organizational Skills, Time Management, Teamwork, the Job Search Process (Interviewing, Resumes), Professional Image.